MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2httpresponseheaders.md

 #### Contains

-Checks whether the headers contain entries matching the header name.
+Verifies that the headers contain entries that match the header name.

 > public HRESULT [Contains](#contains)(LPCWSTR name, BOOL * contains)